socs-kul/socs-kul.github.io/_tutorials/compiling-c.md

 1. Run the command `wsl --install`
 1. Restart Windows (may take a minute)
 1. After restarting, you should see an open terminal where Ubuntu is currently being installed.
 Ubuntu is the default Linux distribution recommended for WSL and there is no reason to change.
 If this installation fails for some reason, you can always restart it in an administrator Powershell with the command `wsl --install -d Ubuntu`
-    - If for some reason there is an error, one first solution could be to change the wsl version to 1 (default is 2).
+    - If for some reason there is an error, one first solution could be to change the WSL version to 1 (default is 2).
 Do this with the command `wsl --set-default-version 1`.
 1. During installation, you will be asked for a username and password.
 While this choice is usually important, this installation is just a virtual machine on your Windows machine.
 Thus, security is not necessarily a big concern anymore.
 Feel free to choose a simple username/password combination like `ubuntu` for both username and password.
-1. If the ubuntu window is not already open, you can now always start it by searching for and opening the `Ubuntu` app (see screenshot).
+1. If the Ubuntu window is not already open, you can now always start it by searching for and opening the `Ubuntu` app (see screenshot).

 ![Open a Powershell as administrator](/tutorials/img/open-powershell.png "Screenshot to show how to open a powershell in Windows as administrator")
 ![Installing WSL](/tutorials/img/install-wsl.png "Screenshot to show how to install WSL in a Powershell terminal")
 ![Opening Ubuntu](/tutorials/img/ubuntu.png "Screenshot to show how to open the Ubuntu app")

 At this point, you have a fully functional Ubuntu virtual machine (VM) on your Windows system.
-There is no graphical interface, but we also do not need that for our purposes.
+While a graphical interface is absent, it is not a requirement for our intended objectives.
 You can always access the current folder that is open in Ubuntu by executing the command `explorer.exe .` in the Ubuntu VM.
 This will open a Windows Explorer window with the folder as it is stored in Ubuntu.
 You can use this to work on files from Windows and then execute the compiler from the Ubuntu Terminal.

 You can edit your `.c` files in any text editor (like Notepad).
-However, your default text editor might not be very convenient to write programs, for instance because it does not have syntax highlightning.
+However, your default text editor might not be very convenient to write programs, for instance because it does not have syntax highlighting and autocompletion.
 If you want a lightweight editor with syntax highlightning you can install [Notepad++](https://notepad-plus-plus.org/).
-Other options may include VSCode (notice the *Code* part), VSCodium (if you like open source), Vim...
+Other options may include VSCode (notice the *Code* part), VSCodium (if you prefer open source), Vim...

-> :bulb: In Windows, you can access the files stored in your ubuntu virtual machine and open them in your favorite text editor.
-Your can run `explorer.exe .` in the Ubuntu VM to access them and they should be located in `Linux > Ubuntu > home`.
+> :bulb: In Windows, you can access the files stored in your Ubuntu virtual machine and open them in your favorite text editor.
+You can run `explorer.exe .` in the Ubuntu VM to access them, and they should be located in `Linux > Ubuntu > home`.
 Note however that it is not as easy to access your windows files from your Ubuntu VM!

 Now you are set up with a Linux VM to work with.
 Keep reading below on how to set up Ubuntu to compile C programs.

 ## Compiling C on Linux

 No matter if you already have a Linux distribution running or if you are using WSL, open a new Terminal.
-In WSL, this is what you already see when you open Ubuntu and log in, on normal Ubuntu, you will have to search for the Terminal program or press `CTRL+ALT+T` simultaneously.
+In WSL, this is what you already see when you open Ubuntu and log in.
+On normal Ubuntu or other Linux distro's, you will have to search for the Terminal program or press `CTRL+ALT+T` simultaneously.

-In the following, any command you should enter starts with a `$` sign that you do not enter yourself but that just signifies a command to be entered.
-This helps us to show you what output you should expect.
-Thus, all lines not starting with a `$` are output that you should expect (and there may of course be other output that we do not show here).
+In the upcoming instructions, each command you need to enter will be preceded by a $ sign.
+You do not need to manually input this sign; it simply indicates that the following text is a command to be entered.
+This approach assists us in demonstrating the anticipated output you should observe.
+As a result, any lines without the initial $ are indicative of the expected output (though there might be additional output not presented here).

-**This step assumes you are using the *apt* package manager, which is the case for WSL and bare metal Ubuntu.
-If you are using another package manager, please refer to the internet for the correct syntax.**\
+**This step assumes you are using the *apt* package manager, which is the default for WSL and bare metal Ubuntu.
+If you are using another package manager, please refer to other online resources for the correct syntax.**\
 Once you have the terminal open, update the system (or skip this step if you know what you're doing):

 ```bash
 $ sudo apt update && sudo apt upgrade -y
 $ sudo apt autoremove -y
 ```
+This may take a while.

 Then, install the `gcc` compiler package: